-The Big Buck course presents the standard GNCC obstacles, everything from tight woods, to fields, creek crossings, rocks and hill climbs.
-It’s a fast, wide-open course, but it's definitely not easy!
-The field sections are fast, fast, fast and they get chopped up and rough as the weekend goes on, so you need to have your suspension sorted for that.
+The Big Buck course presents the standard GNCC obstacles: everything from tight woods, to fields, creek crossings, rocks and hill climbs.
+It’s a fast, wide-open course, but definitely not easy!
+The field sections are very fast and they get chopped up and rough as the weekend goes on, so you need to have your suspension dialed in.

-Usually, course designers Jeff Russell and Barry Hawk create a spectacular creek jump where the riders launch off of a bank and over the water (with a path around the jump for those who aren’t as comfortable with air time).
+Usually, a spectacular creek jump is incorporated into the course where the riders launch off of a bank and over the water.
+Of course, there’s a path around the jump for those who aren’t as comfortable with air time.